-Nevertheless, this year in review saw the unprecedented depreciation of Malaysia Ringgit (MYR) against US Dollar (USD).
-The Group was able to maintain its top line position with revenue of RM53.4 million, compared to RM52.7 million in the previous year.
-For the financial year ended 31 May 2016, the Group recorded a profit before tax of RM0.3 million, compared to a loss before tax of RM1.1 million for the previous year.
+In financial year 2017, we achieved revenue of RM54.0 million compared to RM53.4 million in the preceding year.
+For the financial year ended 31 May 2017, the Group recorded a profit before taxation of RM1.0 million compared to a profit before taxation of RM0.3 million for the preceding year.